The Fishyscapes Benchmark: Measuring Blind Spots in Semantic Segmentation

-\PAR{FS OoD} is based on the validation set of Cityscapes~\cite{Cordts2016-qz}.
-It has a limited visual diversity, which is important to make sure that it contains none of the overlayed \ac{ood} objects.
-In addition, background pixels originally belonging to the void class are excluded from the evaluation, as they may be borderline \ac{ood}.
-Artificial \ac{ood} examples are extracted from the generic Pascal VOC~\cite{Everingham2010-ci} dataset using the associated segmentation masks.
+\PAR{FS Static} is based on the validation set of Cityscapes~\cite{Cordts2016-qz}.
+It has a limited visual diversity, which is important to make sure that it contains none of the overlayed objects.
+In addition, background pixels originally belonging to the void class\footnote{\emph{void} in cityscapes is defined as: forms of horizontal ground-level structures that do not match any class, things that might not be there anymore the next day/hour/minute (e.g. movable trash bin, buggy, bag, wheelchair, animal), clutter in the background that is not distinguishable, or any objects that do not match a class (e.g. visible parts of the ego vehicle, mountains, street lights, back side of signs).} are excluded from the evaluation, as they may be borderline \ac{ood}.
+Anomalous objects are extracted from the ge\-ne\-ric Pascal VOC~\cite{Everingham2010-ci} dataset using the associated segmentation masks.
 We only overlay objets from classes that cannot be found in Cityscapes: \textit{aeroplane, bird, boat, bottle, cat, chair, cow, dog, horse, sheep, sofa, tvmonitor}.
 Objects cropped by the image borders or objects that are too small to be seen are filtered out.
 We randomly size and position the objects on the underlying image, making sure that none of the objects appear on the ego-vehicle.
 Objects from mammal classes have a higher probability of appearing on the lower-half of the screen, while classes like birds or airplanes have a higher probability for the upper half.